cmiles/PiVibrationMonitor02/README.md

 	sudo dpkg-reconfigure --priority=low unattended-upgrades
 	```

- - Copy the M:\VibrationMonitorProject directory (or the directory where you published the project to) to your home directory on the Pi
+ - Copy the M:\VibrationMonitorProject directory (or the directory where you published the project) to your home directory on the Pi

  - Run the Vibration Monitor and web API as a service:
 	- Edit the vibrationmonitor.service replacing [Your Directory Here] and optionally adding program arguments, copy it to /etc/systemd/system/, start and follow the service to check for any errors: